img img

 We offer weak chin treatments in the form of dermal fillers or FaceTite.
 Schedule a FREE consultation at a Massachusetts office near you.

-In the past, the only means of correcting a receding chin was surgery.
+In the past, the only means of correcting a receding chin was chin augmentation surgery.
 Luckily, that’s no longer the case thanks to the non-surgical weak chin treatments at SkinMD!
 These non-invasive procedures use dermal fillers and FaceTite to deliver long-lasting results without the downtime of surgery.

 Read on to learn more about these treatments, or schedule a free consultation at a SkinMD office near you.